Dinocrocuta: Predatory behavior

 Dinocrocuta was an exceptionally powerful predator and scavenger, capable of preying on animals much larger than itself, such as giraffid, rhinoceros, and occasionally proboscideans.
 Though it is currently unknown if Dinocrocuta was solitary or gregarious, it was probably a hunter of herbivores such as the tusked rhinoceros Chilotherium.
 Chilotherium, despite its great size, was vulnerable to the giant feliform, particularly when a pregnant female was giving birth, or was injured or sick.
 A skull and jaw from a female Chilotherium bears the distinctive bite marks on the forehead from a Dinocrocutas teeth, indicating that the rhino was part of the carnivore's diet.
 The regrowth of bone on the rhino's injuries also indicate that the Dinocrocutas attempt at predation failed and that the rhinoceros fought off her attacker, managing to escape and heal.
 Like living spotted hyenas, Dinocrocuta is thought to have been a bonecracker using its teeth in combination with its powerful jaws, though the teeth also show adaptations to cutting flesh.

 Environment

-Within the Dashengou Fauna, D. gigantea coexisted with a number of large carnivorans such as machairodonts Amphimachairodous hezhengensis and Machairodus aphanistus, barbourofelin Albanosmilus, and two unnamed agriotheriini bears, with additional carnivorans including mustelids, skunks, and hyenas including Adcrocuta eximia.
+Within the Dashengou Fauna, D. gigantea coexisted with a number of large carnivorans such as machairodonts Amphimachairodous hezhengensis and Machairodus aphanistus, the barbourofelin Albanosmilus, and two unnamed agriotheriini bears, with additional carnivorans including mustelids, skunks, and hyenas including Adcrocuta eximia.
 It is believed to have been a major competitor of Amphimachairodous and likely practiced kleptoparasitism with machairodonts present.
-Among the carnivorans present within this fauna, Dinocrocuta was by far the a most abundant.
+Among the carnivorans present within this fauna, Dinocrocuta was by far the most abundant.
 Herbivores within this fauna include rhinoceros such as Acerorhinus hezhengensis, Chilotherium wimani, and Iranotherium morgani, suid Chleuastochoerus stehlini, cervid Dicrocerus, bovid Miotragocerus, giraffids Honanotheriumschlosseri and Samotherium, and "tetralophodont gomphothere" Tetralophodon exoletus, some of which would've been probable prey for Dinocrocuta.